IsssE/poppis-achiever/docs/architecture.md

-General ide for the project
+General idea for the project

 ```mermaid
     flowchart TD